-If you install a plugin globally (i.e., not inside the plugins directory of the Trac project environment), you must explicitly enable it in trac.ini.
+If you install a plugin globally (i.e. not inside the plugins directory of the Trac project environment) you will have to explicitly enable it in trac.ini.
 Make sure that:

-- ...you actually added the necessary line(s) to the [components] section. - ...the package/module names are correct. - ...the value is "enabled", not "enable" or "Enable".
+- you actually added the necessary line(s) to the [components] section

+- the package/module names are correct

+- the value is ?enabled", not e.g. ?enable?

-Check the permissions on the .egg file
+Check the permissions on the egg file

-Trac must be able to read the .egg file.
+Trac must be able to read the file.